-New development shall conform to the City's Street and Path Standards, as set forth in ARTICLE VIII, Sections C & E.
+New development shall conform to the City's Street and Path Standards, as set forth in ARTICLE VIII.C & E.

-11. Building Orientation and Location of Parking
+11. Building Orientation

 - a.
-The intent of this section is to provide for the development of pedestrianfriendly commercial settings that fit the small-town, historic character of the community by regulating the placement of buildings and parking. - b.
 The primary entrance to a building shall be oriented to the street.
-"Oriented to the street" means that the building entrance faces the street.
-Streets used to comply with this standard are public streets, private streets, or drive aisles with street-like features ("shopping street" see Figure VII.D.11).
-Streets used to comply with these standards must include sidewalks, curbs, and street trees. - c.
-Off-street parking shall not be placed between buildings and streets.
-Parallel and angled parking that is located on a drive aisle designed with street-like features (i.e., sidewalks, curbs, and street trees) to function like a street is considered on-street parking. - d.
-Building entrances on or within 30 feet of a public or private street shall connect to the street system and transit facilities through separated pedestrian pathways that comply with the federal Americans With Disabilities Act (ADA) and City regulations. - e.
-When the only street abutting a development is an arterial street, the building's entrance(s) may be oriented to an internal drive with street-like features (i.e., sidewalks, curbs, and street trees) when impractical to orient towards the street.
+"Oriented to the street" means that the building entrance faces the street, or is connected to the street by a direct and convenient separate pedestrian pathway not exceeding 60 feet in length.
+Streets used to comply with this standard are public streets or private streets that contain sidewalks and street trees. - b.
+Building entrances on or within 30 feet of a public or private street shall connect to the street system and transit facilities through separated pedestrian pathways that comply with the federal Americans With Disabilities Act (ADA) and City regulations. - c.
+When the only street abutting a development is an arterial street, the building's entrance(s) may be oriented to an internal drive when impractical to orient towards the street.
 The internal drive or street shall have a raised, ADA-compliant pathway connecting the building entrance(s) to the street right-of-way.